-(1) All damages proximately caused to the defendant or any other person by the wrongful attachment, whether direct or consequential.

-(2) All costs and expenses, including attorney's fees, reasonably expended in recovering for wrongful attachment.

-(b) The liability of a plaintiff for wrongful attachment is limited by the amount of the undertaking where the writ of attachment was issued pursuant to Article 1 (commencing with Section 483.010) or Article 2 (commencing with Section 483.310) of Chapter 4 of this title.
+- (1) All damages proximately caused to the defendant or any other person by the wrongful attachment, whether direct or consequential. - (2) All costs and expenses, including attorney's fees, reasonably expended in recovering for wrongful attachment. - (b) The liability of a plaintiff for wrongful attachment pursuant to Section 490.010 is limited by the amount of the undertaking where the writ of attachment was issued pursuant to Article 1 (commencing with Section 483.010) or Article 2 (commencing with Section 483.310) of Chapter 4 of this title.